 5. But we should start harvesting it more

-Some of the earliest industrial uses of solar power were the drying of mud bricks – that the ancient Egyptians used extensively in masonry – alongside evaporation used to obtain salt from brine.
+Some of the earliest industrial uses of solar power were the drying of mud bricks – which the ancient Egyptians used extensively in masonry – alongside evaporation used to obtain salt from brine.
 It was a very efficient way for them to make the bricks, but it was an appallingly wasteful and inefficient process from the standpoint of energy harvesting.

 Modern technologies allow us to capture up to half of the sunlight’s energy that hits the solar panel, and there is a myriad of other improvements upon this technology, each with its particular benefits.

 We’ve made great strides in renewable energy production, solar power included.
 Back in 2009, Al Gore had the right of it when he said that solving climate change with renewable energy constitutes the “single biggest business opportunity in history.”
 From 2010 to 2013, the amount of solar photovoltaic systems installed in the US jumped more than 485%.
 By 2014, the United States had more than 480,000 total solar systems installed, which produced up to 13,400 megawatts (MW).
-To put that into perspective, it’s enough to power nearly 2.4 million US households.

 But we’re not progressing fast enough, as most of the science community has been warning us for some time now.
 Though solar energy is used on a wide scale, it only provides a small fraction of the world’s energy supply.
-It can be adapted to a wide field of applications including electricity, evaporation, biomass, heating water and buildings and even for transport, but the large initial investment is one of the primary reasons why solar energy is still not used on a wide scale all over the world.
+It can be adapted to a wide field of applications including electricity, evaporation, biomass, heating water and buildings, and even for transport, but the large initial investment is one of the primary reasons why solar energy is still not used on a wide scale all over the world.
 And we may have to pay a dreadful price in the future for not phasing out greenhouse gas-emitting plants.

 6. People think it’s expensive, but it’s already cheaper than the grid for 30 million Americans